By Sumaiya Farheen and Andrew Siyabalawatte, April 2023.

 - Prevention of future injuries

-It’s important to note that sports massage should be used as part of a comprehensive treatment plan that includes rest, ice, stretching, and strengthening exercises.
+Remember to include sports massage as part of a full treatment plan with rest, ice, stretching, and strengthening exercises.

 Book a sports or deep tissue massage with us by clicking here